Chart Color Schemes

 Vale Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Vale Park is notably higher than broader benchmarks.
-Specifically, 42.7% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
-This educational advantage is driven by bachelor degrees held by 25.6% of residents, followed by postgraduate qualifications at 12.9%, and graduate diplomas at 4.2%.
-Vocational pathways account for 24.9% of qualifications among those aged 15 and above, with advanced diplomas at 10.2% and certificates at 14.7%.
+Educational attainment in Vale Park is notably high, with 42.7% of residents aged 15 and above holding university qualifications.
+This figure exceeds the state (SA) average of 25.7% and the Greater Adelaide average of 28.9%.
+Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications at 12.9% and graduate diplomas at 4.2%.
+Vocational pathways account for 24.9% of qualifications, with advanced diplomas at 10.2% and certificates at 14.7%.

 Frequently Asked Questions - Education